EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

     Fig. 2: The overview of the OHS Codex/KIP framework structured into five principles.
-The white boxes under each principle show examples of some of the solutions, tools and resources included into the OHS Codex/ KIP.
+The white boxes under each principle show examples of some of the solutions, tools and resources included into the OHS Codex/KIP.
     The “lessons learned” boxes describe practical One Health activities carried out, e.g.during the OH European Joint Programme (OHEJP) projects.